matplotlib/matplotlib/doc/faq/howto_faq.rst

-A frequent request is to have two scales for the left and right y-axis, which is possible using :func:`~matplotlib.pyplot.twinx` (more than two scales are not currently supported, though it is on the wishq list).
+A frequent request is to have two scales for the left and right y-axis, which is possible using :func:`~matplotlib.pyplot.twinx` (more than two scales are not currently supported, though it is on the wish list).
 This works pretty well, though there are some quirks when you are trying to interactively pan and zoom, since both scales do not get the signals.